Wilmer Flores Player Props: Giants vs. Marlins

-Wilmer Flores -- 1-for-5 in his most recent game -- will be in action for the San Francisco Giants versus the Miami Marlins, with Jesus Luzardo on the hill, on April 17 at 6:40 PM ET.
+After going 3-for-4 in his most recent game, Wilmer Flores and the San Francisco Giants face the Miami Marlins (who will hand the ball to Edward Cabrera) at 6:40 PM ET on Tuesday.

-In his previous game he had a one-hit performance (1-for-5) against the Tigers.
+In his last game, he strung together three hits (going 3-for-4) against the Marlins.

 Wilmer Flores Game Info & Props vs. the Marlins